At Global Witness, we protect human rights and the environment by fearlessly confronting corruption and challenging the systems that enable it.

 Our investigations regularly make headline news throughout the world.
 Combined with tenacious advocacy work, they do more than just challenge corrupt and criminal behaviour: they change the systems that allow it to happen in the first place.

 We secured ground-breaking measures to get companies to check mineral supply chains and ensure that they’re not funding conflict and human rights abuses.
-We co-launched the Publish What You Pay (PWYP) campaign, helping bring trillions of dollars-worth of oil, gas and mineral deals into the open.
+We conceived and co-founded the Publish What You Pay (PWYP) campaign, helping bring trillions of dollars-worth of oil, gas and mineral deals into the open.
 More recently, we have helped bring killings of those defending their forests, land and rivers against destructive industries to world attention.

 Our work has also led to the powerful being held to account, including the oil giant, Shell, which is currently facing one of the largest corporate bribery trials in history over its role in a billion dollar corruption scandal in Nigeria that we helped expose.